rocketriot/game/README.md

  git push
 ```

-- if the feature is ready, make a `Merge Request` to the master
+- if the feature is ready, make a `Pull Request` to the master

 ### 2. To contribute to the feature that is currently being developed: